TravisWheelerLab/BATH/documentation/userguide/tutorial.md

 Before you begin using FraHMMER, it will be helpful to become familiar with the file types that are required as inputs.
 Each frahmmer search needs a protein query file and a DNA target file.
 The target file must include one or more DNA sequences in a recognizable unaligned sequence or multiple sequence alignment (MSA) format.
 Common unaligned sequence formats include fasta, embl, and genbank.
 Common MSA formats include stockholm, a2m, afa, psiblast, clustal, and phylip.

-FraHMMER includes the [Easel](https://github.com/EddyRivasLab/easel) software suite developed by the Eddy/Rivas Lab.
+The instalation of FraHMMER includes the [Easel](https://github.com/EddyRivasLab/easel) software suite developed by the Eddy/Rivas Lab.
 The Easel miniapps are a set of tools designed to perform a number of operations on MSA and unaligned sequence files.
 To familiarize yourself with those tools see the [HMMER user guide](http://eddylab.org/software/hmmer/Userguide.pdf) (pages 145-204).
+If you have not run 'make install' you will need to include the full path to FraHMMER/easel/miniapps/ to any miniapp executalble.

-The query file contains the proteins you wish to search for in the target DNA.
-The preferred format for query files is a FraHMMER formated pHMM file (although you may also use an MSA or unaligned sequence file - see practice # and #).
-The rest of this section will focus on practices to get you acquainted with the FraHMMER tools which are used to create and manipulate these pHMM files.
+A frahmmer query file contains the proteins you wish to search for in the target DNA.
+The preferred format for query files is a FraHMMER formated pHMM file (although you may also use an MSA or unaligned sequence file - see practice 9).
+The rest of this section will focus on practices to get you acquainted with the FraHMMER tools which are used to create and manipulate FraHMMER pHMM files.

 <details><summary>Practice 1: building a pHMM from an MSA using frahmmbuild</summary>
 <p>

 The sensitivity of FraHMMER is powered, in large part, by the use of pHMMs.
-The pHMM files used by FraHMMER and almost identical to the ones used by HMMER, but contains additional information needed to perform accurate frameshift-aware translations and provide reliable e-values.
-If you would like more information on the pHMM files see the [HMMER user guide](http://eddylab.org/software/hmmer/Userguide.pdf) (page 208).
+The pHMM files used by FraHMMER are almost identical to the ones used by HMMER, but contain additional information needed to perform accurate frameshift-aware translations and provide reliable e-values.
+This includes values for  the assumed codon translation table, the frameshift probability, and the mu and tau values for the curve that describes evalue distributions for the frameshift aware Forward algorithim.
+If you would like to learn more about the other information in pHMM files see the [HMMER user guide](http://eddylab.org/software/hmmer/Userguide.pdf) (page 208).

 FraHMMER formated pHMMs can be created from MSA files using the tool frahmmbuild.
 The file MET.msa contains two stockholm formatted protein MSAs (note that stockholm is the only MSA format that allows multiple MSAs in a single file).
-To build pHMMs from those MSAs and save them to the file JB.hmm.
-Run the following command:
+Running the following command will build pHMMs from these MSAs and save them to the file MET.hmm:

 ```bash
    % frahmmbuild MET.hmm MET.msa
 ```

-Now compare the summary output that is printed to your stdout to the text below (the exact CPU and elapsed time will vary):
+The summary output that is printed to your stdout should reselmble the text below (the exact CPU and elapsed time will vary):

 ```bash
 # input alignment file:             MET.msa